-All organizations need to build an innovative infrastructure—including tools, systems, people, culture, and process—to be competitive in the modern marketplace.
+All organizations need to build an infrastructure for innovation—including tools, systems, people, culture, and process—to be competitive in the modern marketplace.

 The rapid rate of technological innovation and competitiveness in our global economy is best exemplified by this staggering fact: only 52 companies remain on the Fortune 500 list (a list of the 500 biggest companies by annual revenue) since its inception in 1955.
 Comparing the 40 years from 1955 to 1994, with the following two decades, we can see the rate at which new companies have joined has nearly doubled.